jbelloRepo/molviewer/README.md

 - Install Docker by following the instructions specific to your operating system.
 You can find the installation guide [here](https://docs.docker.com/get-docker/).

 3. **Containerize the Application**:
 - Change directory to the app directory.
-Replace `/path/to/app` with the path to git repository directory.
+Replace `/path/to/app` with the path to git repository directory. <br> <br>
     ```
      cd /path/to/app
     ```